magento/devdocs/guides/v2.0/cloud/before/before-project-owner.md

 You can set up the following variables:

-* ADMIN_EMAIL: Required.
+* `ADMIN_EMAIL`: Required.
 You must enter an accessible email address for the default Magento Admin administrator account.
-* ADMIN_USERNAME: The default hardcoded value is `admin`.
+* `ADMIN_USERNAME`: The default hardcoded value is `admin`.
 You can optionally add a variable to change this username.
-* ADMIN_PASSWORD: We generate a random password you are prompted to reset by email.
-You can optionally change the password by variable or use the Forgot Password? link on the Magento Admin for the store.
+* `ADMIN_PASSWORD`: We generate a random password you are prompted to reset by email.
+You can optionally change the password by variable or use the _Forgot Password?_ link on the Magento Admin for the store.

 To add project variables for the administrator account: